jentery/dh150/index.md

 The second half of your log is due today.

 The final exam will be scheduled for some time in April.
+I help you to prepare for it during this meeting.

 # Assignments

 I’m asking you to:

-* Keep a log / journal of your work, marked at the middle and end of term (each of these two marks will be 25% of your final grade)
+* Keep a log of your work, marked at the middle and end of term (each of these two marks will be 25% of your final grade)
 * Submit worksheets for four workshops (each 5% of your mark)
 * Take an exam at the end of term (30% of your final mark)